 That probably sounds like a morbid topic.
 But, the truth is, I’m a morbid man.
 Always have been.
-Anyway, my brother recently visited some relatives out of state, and took a picture with out Great-Aunt, who is 91 years old.
+Anyway, my brother recently visited some relatives out of state and took a picture with our Great-Aunt, who is 91 years old.
 And it just got me thinking.
 It’s hard to imagine being 91 years old.
 If I make it that long (fat chance), I wonder what I’ll be like?

 Specifically, I wonder, regardless of how you feel physically, you can still do the math, and you know how old you are.
-So often do you think about dying.
+So how often do you think about dying?
 It crosses my mind, probably too often already, so if I’m 91 I’ll probably be thinking about it all day long.
-Especially when I go to sleep @ night.
-I wonder, every single time I get in bed to go to sleep, will I thinking “Will I never wake-up?”
+Especially when I go to sleep at night.
+I wonder, every single time I get in bed to go to sleep, will I be thinking “Will I never wake-up?”

 I recall that year ago there was an incident in California where an old man ran his car into some kind of market and, I think, killed some people.
-Apparently he got confused and thought he was stepping on the brakes instead of the gas pedal.
-I felt sad for the victim but, frankly, I also felt bad for the old man.
+Apparently, he got confused and thought he was stepping on the brakes instead of the gas pedal.
+I felt sad for the victims but, frankly, I also felt bad for the old man.
 I could imagine that happening to me.
 I’d hate to ever lose my own mobility, and need to depend on others for transportation, so I’d want to avoid it as long as possible.
 But, when the time comes, will I know?
-I can be pretty stubborn, but I hope I’ll have the presence of mind @ the right time to just to say to myself, okay, that’s it, I should stop driving now, just to be extra safe.
+I can be pretty stubborn, but I hope I’ll have the presence of mind at the right time to just to say to myself, okay, that’s it, I should stop driving now, just to be extra safe.

 Well, we’ll see, I guess.

 I think it crossed all of our minds, at one point and must say equally morbid

 LikeLiked by 1 person